wizardofki-mage/wizardofki-mage/README.md

 I'm currently pursuing an Associate's degree in Computer Science to transfer to a four-year university.
 Courses I have taken include Programming Concepts and Methodology in C++ I and II, assembly language, and discrete structures.
 As part of my degree path, I'm also taking a lot of math, and I earned an 'A' in Calculus I. I am taking Calculus II this semester.
 I'm detail-oriented, accurate, accountable, and professional.
 I am continuing to build and grow my skills in Computer Science, CyberSecurity, and math.
 I always protect confidentiality and adhere to regulatory compliance by taking ownership of my work.
 I'm passionate about safeguarding organizations, data, and people.
 I took Java-based computer science I and II several years ago, and about a year of information systems (Web development and structured programming).
+I am currently reviewing Java to become proficient at it again.
 I also took a digital circuits course several years ago.
 I'm currently working on a Zombie Arena game based on the tutorial in the book Beginning C++ Game Programming by John Horton.
 This summer, I completed a game, which I called Rapunzel, based on the first tutorial in this book for a game called Timber!
 For Computer Architecture and Organization: Assembly, I completed an LC-3 assembly language program to average five exam scores and display the minimum, maximum, average score, and their corresponding letter grade.